japaric/no-std-async-experiments-2/README.md

 }
 ```

-As with the global allocator, a "thread-mode" allocator may run out of memory.
+As with the global allocator, a TM allocator may run out of memory.
+In that
-In that case, the Out-Of-Memory handler defined using the `#[oom]` attribute
+case, the Out-Of-Memory handler defined using the `#[oom]` attribute will get
-will get called.
+called.

 ``` rust
 #[alloc_oom::oom]